aeternity/protocol/drafts/AENS.md

 claim any names in its namespace.

-The `.aet` namespace registrar allows users to claim any name that is valid according to the validation rules for labels and names if they are the first to claim the name and pay the appropriate fee.
+The `.aet` namespace registrar allows users to claim any name that is valid according to the validation rules if the name is currently not claimed and they pay the appropriate fee.

-The `.test` namespace registrar can be, as the name suggests, used for test purposes
+`.aet` will be exclusively available on the mainnet and `.test` will be exclusive to the testnet.

 ### Commitment Scheme

 Claiming a name requires a commitment scheme, which enables the claimant to commit to a name and after the commitment has been accepted into the chain, reveal the name to finish the process.

 A commitment should be binding, i.e. the claimant cannot change the value they commited to withouth changing the actual commitment and hiding, so that a malicious miner learns nothing about the value the claimant has commited until they chose to reveal that value.
 This prevents malicious miners from front running, i.e. upon seeing a claim transaction, including their own claim request for the same name instead of the original claimant's one.

 ### Hashing

 We are going to adopt the `NameHash` as defined by the ENS in [EIP-137](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-137.md#namehash-algorithm) using SHA256 instead.